SoccerNet/sn-gamestate/README.md

 > Current latest version : `1.2`

 This codebase is still under active development, please make sure to come back regularly to get recent updates!
+Do not forget to update both the sn-gamestate and tracklab repositories to the latest commits.
 Feel free to open a GitHub issue or interact with us on our [official Discord channel](https://discord.com/invite/cPbqf2mAwF) if you encounter any issue: we will be happy to help with detailed instructions.